lyonel2017/VerifyThis-2017/README.md

-Pour pouvoir discuter avec Loïc, j'ai créé un projet sur gitlab (verify-this).

-# About VerifyThis 2017
+# About VerifyThis

-VerifyThis 2017 is a program verification competition taking place as part of the European Joint Conferences on Theory and Practice of Software (ETAPS 2017) on April 22-23, 2017 in Uppsala, Sweden.
-It is the 6th event in the VerifyThis competition series.
+VerifyThis is a program verification competition taking place as part of the European Joint Conferences on Theory and Practice of Software (ETAPS).

 The aims of the competition are: